Google Ads update · in effect since 17 August 2026

 Think of your target like a speed limit you give a driver.

-Right now, when the road is narrow (a small, capped budget), the driver (Google) often drives slower and safer than your limit — you get sales cheaper than the price you set.
-After 17 August 2026, the driver will drive right at the limit you gave.
-So if you told Google “I’ll pay up to $10 a sale” but were only paying $5, you may start paying closer to $10.
+Before, when the road was narrow (a small, capped budget), the driver (Google) often drove slower and safer than your limit — you got sales cheaper than the price you set.
+Since 17 August 2026, the driver drives right at the limit you gave.
+So if you told Google “I’ll pay up to $10 a sale” but were only paying $5, you may now be paying closer to $10.
 The fix is simple: tell the driver the lower limit you actually want.

 This only matters for campaigns marked “Limited by budget.”
 Campaigns that already spend their full budget aren’t affected the same way.